-Article 4 - Programme composition for 2018 (for programme 2014, see TER 2017-2018 (and before))
+Article 4 - Composition for programme 2018 (for programme 2014, see TER 2017-2018 (and before))

-1. The 2018 programme includes the course components listed in the table below.
+The 2018 programme includes the course components listed in the table below.
 For each course, the study load (EC) is indicated as well as the language of instruction, the period in which the course is offered, the time frame and the form of assessment.
 Entry requirements are also indicated, if applicable.
-The courses offered in Year 2 and Year 3 are subject to change.
-Year 2 will be completed in the TER (OER) of 2019-2020 and Year 3 will be completed in the TER (OER) of 2020-2021.
+The courses offered in year 3 are subject to change.
+Year 3 will be completed in the TER (OER) of 2020-2021.